FrenchYeti/dexcalibur/README.md

 But not only that, because Dexcalibur has own static analysis engine and it is able to execute partial piece of smali.

 Do you want share something or do you need some help ?
-Join our official chat :
+Join our official chats :

-[![https://discord.gg/pfB7Ez34Ts](https://discordapp.com/api/guilds/852565889386676246/widget.png?style=banner2)](https://discord.gg/pfB7Ez34Ts)
+[Telegram](https://t.me/dexcalibur) - the quickiest way to give a response [![https://discord.gg/pfB7Ez34Ts](https://discordapp.com/api/guilds/852565889386676246/widget.png?style=banner2)](https://discord.gg/pfB7Ez34Ts)